-Teachers on duty before the first bell and first period teachers commonly check to see that their students are in compliance with our policy.
-Students with repeat violations will not be allowed in class unless they are properly dressed, and parents may be called to bring their children any needed clothing.
-Students must be in uniform from the time they enter campus in the morning until they leave campus.
-Any missed classes due to arriving at school out of uniform will be considered an unexcused absence.
-School polo shirts are usually available at the School's store near the canteen.
+Teachers on duty before the first bell and first period teachers should check to see that their students are in compliance with our policy.
+In addition:

+- Students with repeat violations will not be allowed in class unless they are properly dressed, and parents may be called to bring their children any needed clothing. - Students must be in uniform from the time they enter campus in the morning until they leave campus.
+Any missed classes due to arriving at school out of uniform will be considered an unexcused absence. - Students may come to school in PHE uniform if they have PHE in the first or second blocks. - Students must fully change out of PHE uniform into full regular uniform. - Hoods on school sweaters/jackets are for outdoor use only and not for the corridors or classrooms. - School polo shirts are usually available at the School's store near the canteen.
 The Uniform policy for CIC students (at all times on the CIC campus) is: